aws/eks-distro/docs/contents/users/install/partners.md

 # Overview of Partners

-A number of partners are providing install methods as well a integrations with EKS Distro.
+A number of partners are providing install methods as well as integrations with EKS Distro.

 ## Alcide